openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     vp_token=...

 ```

+Note that in the Cross-Device Flow, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.

 # Encoding of Presented Verifiable Presentations

 Presented credentials MUST be returned in the VP Token as defined in Section 6.7.3. of [@!OpenID.VCI], based on the format and the signature scheme of the credentials and presentations.
 This specification does not require any additional encoding when credential format is already represented as a JSON object or a JSON string.